 - The epithelia barrier in the lower airways is weakened

 Often, damage to the lungs from alcohol goes undetected until an individual contracts a respiratory infection – which can then lead to more severe lung diseases.

-These alcohol-related illnesses affect everyone differently and can show up after just months of heavy drinking.
-Alcohol is metabolized at different rates depending on many factors – and so one person could drink heavily without long–term side effects while another could need urgent medical care.
+Everyday stress, difficult emotions and physical pain are some of the many reasons a person might turn to alcohol as a coping mechanism.
+Alcohol-related illnesses affect everyone differently and can show up after just months of heavy drinking.
+Alcohol is metabolized at different rates depending on many factors – and so one person could drink heavily without long-term side effects while another could need urgent medical care.
 The relationship between alcohol and the immune system is important to understand as communities prepare to return to a more normal pace of life this spring and summer.

 Dr. Gina Lynem-Walker is an associate medical director at Blue Cross Blue Shield of Michigan.
+More from MIBluesPerspectives:

 - How Alcohol Impairs the Sleep Cycle

 - ‘Explosion in Eating Disorders’ During Pandemic: What to Watch For

 - “COVID-somnia”: Pandemic Tied to Increase in Sleep Disturbances